sarahnguyenS2/WeCamp-Project/README.md

  - We use `localStorage` to store the information comment of the users.
  - When the page is loaded, if there have any comment in localStorage, it will be rendered.
   ![image](https://user-images.githubusercontent.com/91973283/230776865-a358fe94-6611-416c-aac9-ef629a1a4bb8.png)
  > <sub> This is the box for the user to input their comment, and when they click the `Add` button the comment will be rendered.
-(User must fill the username and the content of the comment or the alert of error will appear.) </sub>
+(User must fill in the username and the content of the comment or the alert of error will appear.) </sub>
  - The comment added by this box is the level 1 comment and put in the `commentList`.
  ![image](https://user-images.githubusercontent.com/91973283/230776900-cf29fc07-f92a-4bf9-a1b3-4fa088ec63dd.png)
  - If you click the button `like` or `dislike` the number of them will increase.